-In both cases, this is again a circular requirement because the choice of the relevance weighting affects the solution of the approximate LP, which affects the approximate policy, which affects the expected state frequency, which in turn affects the choice of relevance weighting.
+In both cases, choosing $c$ as described is a difficult task since it is a circular requirement: the choice of $c$ affects the solution of the approximate LP, which in turn affects the approximate policy, which affects the expected state frequency $\tilde{\mu}$, which in turn affects the desired relevance weighting $c$.

-The following insights apply to Theorem \ref{theorem:inf_norm_bound_iterated_Qform} and \ref{theorem:inf_norm_bound_iterated_Vform}: \begin{itemize} \item The terms $\| Q^\ast - \hat{Q} \|_\infty$ and $\| V^\ast - \hat{V} \|_\infty$ can be overwhelming large, even for the minimum taken over the span of the basis function set.
-Practically, it may not be possible to choose $M$ large enough when solving the approximate LP to overcome this.